 It should be noted that only one instructor trainee can be accepted into the program at a time.
 The student will be required to register as a full-time student at the beginning of each semester.
 Twelve credit hours will be allowed for each semester.

 First Semester Semester Hours Second Semester Semester Hours COV 2816 Cos.
-Teacher Train ning I6 COV 2836 Cos.
-Teacher Training III6 COV 2826 Cos.
-Teacher Train ning II 6 COV 2846 Cos.
-Teacher Training IV 6 12 12
+Teacher Training I6 COV 2836 Cos.
+Teacher Tra aining III6 COV 2826 Cos.
+Teacher Training II 6 COV 2846 Cos.
+Teacher Tra aining IV 6 12 12